oMaN-Rod/palworld-save-pal/README.md

 ## 🎮 Usage

-Details for using PALWorld Save Pal can be found in the [User Guide](https://github.com/oMaN-Rod/palworld-save-pal/wiki/%F0%9F%8E%AE-Usage)
+Details for using Palworld Save Pal can be found in the [User Guide](https://github.com/oMaN-Rod/palworld-save-pal/wiki/%F0%9F%8E%AE-Usage)

 ## 🐳 Docker

-To run PALWorld Save Pal using Docker:
+To run Palworld Save Pal using Docker:

 1. Clone this repository: